eddiarnoldo/Learn2021/Spring Microservices/Chapters/Chapter2/Chapter2.md

 - Contract
 - Organization

-> Extracting services into microservices involves more than splitting code into separate projects it also involves teasing out the actual database tables.
+Extracting services into microservices involves more than splitting code into separate projects it also involves teasing out the actual database tables.

 <img src="https://github.com/eddiarnoldo/Learn2021/blob/main/Spring%20Microservices/Chapters/Chapter2/Images/Chapter2/chapter-2-DB-split.png" alt="Database microservice split approach" width="500px"/>
+<<<<<<< Updated upstream
 > **Database split into microservice approach**

 When building a microservice you often start thinking if you achieved the right level of granularity and here are a couple of concepts that probably can help you answer this type of question: